Have you ever dreamt of experiencing long-term travel as a lifestyle?

-This FAQ includes all of the most frequently asked questions I receive about traveling, blogging, and becoming a digital nomad.
-I’ve tried my best to include everything here for your convenience!
+This FAQ includes all of the most frequently asked questions I receive about solo travel, professional travel blogging, and becoming a digital nomad who has spent months living in different countries around the world.

 HOW LONG HAVE YOU BEEN TRAVELING?

-My first long-term traveling experience was a backpacking adventure that kicked off in 2018.
-That was my very first solo travel trip spanning months of consecutive, nonstop travel.
+My first long-term traveling experience was my backpacking adventure that kicked off in 2018.
+That was my very first solo travel trip spanning several months of consecutive, nonstop travel.

 Before that trip, I had gone on shorter vacations here and there.
 I have always been passionate about travel ever since I was a child; I grew up in a family that shares this passion so I was beyond fortunate to be able to visit a handful of interesting destinations as a child.
 I’m so grateful for that.
 This blog was created in 2013 so it does document some of those earlier adventures too.